skycoin/skywire/docs/skywire_forwarding.md

 ## Connect to the forwarded server

-In order to connect to a server forwarded by a remote visor use the CLI.
+Connect to a server forwarded by a remote visor.

 ### CLI

 - connect
-    `skywire-cli skyfwd connect <remote-pk> -l <local-port> -r <remote-port>` Connect to a server running on a remote visor machine.
-The http server will then be forwarded to the specified local port.
+    `skywire-cli rev <remote-pk> -p <local-port> -r <remote-port>` Connect to a server running on a remote visor machine.
+    The http server is proxied to the specified local port.

 - disconnect
-    `skywire-cli skyfwd disconnect <id>`
+    `skywire-cli rev -d <id>`
     Disconnect from the server running on a remote visor machine

 - ls
-    `skywire-cli skyfwd ls`
+    `skywire-cli rev -l`
-    List all ongoing skyforwarding connections
+    List all configured connections